Skip to main content

 How Much Does SportingSmiles Cost?

-SportingSmiles offers six different types of night guards with varying flexibility, thickness, and comfort.
-They range in price from $90 to $105:
+SportingSmiles offers six different types of night guards with varying flexibility, thickness, and comfort:

 Discuss these options with your dentist to determine which one best suits your needs.
 If you’re in doubt, the best-selling Flexible Super Hard option may be your best bet.